neerajdahiya/kubernetes_ubuntu/Create_Cluster.md

 # Install Docker
-- Refer https://docs.docker.com/engine/install/ubuntu/ for official documentation
+- Refer https://docs.docker.com/engine/install/ubuntu/ for official documentation.
+Install using the convenience script option can be also opted (not covered in this file).

 ### Uninstall old versions
 > sudo apt-get remove docker docker-engine docker.io containerd runc